coralogix/workshops/docs/prereqs.md

 The bulk of the workshop is designed for Kubernetes.
 If you have an existing Kubernetes cluster that can be used as a sandbox, you only need to make sure you have the following installed:
 - [Helm](https://helm.sh/docs/intro/install/)
 - [k9s](https://k9scli.io/)

-If you do not have a Kubernetes sandbox, follow the instructions below, you can run this workshop on any modern Linux host with [k3s](https://k3s.io/) Kubernetes on it.